 There are a number of reasons lawns can become unhealthy.
 Sometimes harsh summer heat or winter frost can cause your lawn to deteriorate.
 Other times, it might just be lacking a little TLC.

 The good news is that there’s a few really simple steps you can take to revive your lawn and get it looking as luscious and green as the professionals’.

 Whether you’re new to lawn care or just want to brush up on the basics, check out our 6 top tips to repairing an unhealthy lawn.

-The first step to repairing your lawn is assessing and removing any weeds that might have appeared over spring / summer.
+The first step to repairing your lawn is assessing and removing any weeds that might have appeared over the season.

 It’s really important that this step is completed first, otherwise you’ll likely encourage them to grow and spread.